Arash217/football-team-tracker-BT/README.md

 ## 3. Core functionality
 The core functionality of the app is to see/receive notifications when your favorite team scores, as you can see in my notifications sketch.

-Initialy, I had the idea of showing also other match stats, but I didn't had time to realise it, so I scraped it.
+I initially, had the idea of showing also other match stats, but I didn't had time to realise it, so I scraped it.

 ## 4. Progressive enhancement